-Now is the time for financial institutions to consider what changes should be made to their sanction compliance programs so they can be better prepared for future events.
+Now is the time for financial institutions to consider what changes should be made to their sanction compliance programmes so they can be better prepared for future events.

-Now is the time for financial institutions to consider what changes should be made to their sanction compliance programs so they can be better prepared for future events.
+Now is the time for financial institutions to consider what changes should be made to their sanction compliance programmes so they can be better prepared for future events.

 Did the sanctions make a difference?